Sign in / Join

 Our own research noted that Mintel has indicated that the UK bathrooms market is worth some £1.7bn in annual revenue as of 2024 and the average complete project value of a bathroom according to Victorian Plum is £7,200.
 Past Kbb press mentions indicate the average cost of a new bathroom in 2020 was circa £6,000 so again, no 80% rise in the spend if Wickes meant it was the average project size?

-Again, casting doubt on where Wickes got its 80% growth over the last three years from as most independants in the Kbb market can attest, the Covid home improvement market saw a drop in 2020 as the market struggled with supply chain issues.
+Again, casting doubt on where Wickes got its 80% rise in bathroom spend figure over the last three years from, as most independents in the Kbb market can attest, the Covid home improvement market saw a drop in 2020 as the market struggled with supply chain issues, lockdowns and the impact on their workforces from these lockdowns as everyone from factory workers manufacturing bathroom furniture to the fitters installing it, their jobs cannot be done remotely from home.

 As such, many feel that 2021 wasnt such a great year growth wise as the 2020 drop was so significant that only now, some four years later are we close again to pre-pandemic conditions, essentially meaning a four year stagnation in the market.

-A market report at the time said the UK bathroom market saw a value decline of 16% in 2020 when compared to 2019 but trying to get a market overview from 2019 is like asking an MP to account for their declared gifts as past market data is behind numerous industry report paywalls.
+A market report at the time said the UK bathroom market saw a value decline of 16% in 2020 when compared to 2019 but trying to get a market overview of 2019 is like asking an MP to account for their undeclared gifts as past market data is behind numerous industry report paywalls.

 Market research firm Mintel also said the UK bathroom market growth was slow in 2023, as consumers opted for cost-efficient upgrades over complete refits and that by the end of 2024, Mintel estimates consumer spending on bathrooms and bathroom accessories to reach £1.7 billion.